Eitan Tchernov

-In 1991 he founded the Department of Evolution, Systematics and Ecology at the Hebrew University of Jerusalem, serving as its first chairman.
-He was also involved in establishing the Israel Nature Reserves Authority, serving as its first ranger and later as a member of its scientific advisory board.
-He likewise served on the board of the Society for the Protection of Nature and on other nature conservation boards including the UNESCO-MAB committee (Man and the Biosphere) and SCOPE (Scientific Committee on Problems of the Environment).
+In 1991, he founded the Department of Evolution, Systematics and Ecology at the Alexander Silberman Institute of Life Sciences in the Hebrew University of Jerusalem and was its first chairman.
+He was also involved in establishing the Israel Nature Reserves Authority, was its first ranger and later a member of its scientific advisory board.
+He was on the board of the Society for the Protection of Nature and on other nature conservation boards including the UNESCO-MAB committee (Man and the Biosphere) and Scientific Committee on Problems of the Environment (SCOPE).
 He was co-editor of the Hebrew environmental magazine Sevivot from 1986 to 2002.

 Legacy

-Eitan Tchernov is commemorated in the scientific name of a species of snake, Micrelaps tchernovi.
+Tchernov is commemorated in the scientific name of a species of snake, Micrelaps tchernovi.